-We are Easter People and Alleluia is our Song!
-Dear Friends:
+Dear Easter People Alleluia is your Song!

 Rev. Joseph Protano, St. Andrew Catholic Church